odtp-org/odtp-manuals/docs/installation/docker-compose_install.md

 - absolute path to the `digital-twins` folder as `[ODTP_PATH]`
 - absolute path to the `minio` folder as `[MINIO_PATH]`
 - absolute path to the `mongodb` folder as `[MONGODB_PATH]`

+!!!
+Note
+    Windows users need to use Linux style syntax such as: `ODTP_PATH=//C/odtp/digitaltwins`

 ## 2. Get your your Github Token